-In this post I’ll show you how to wear your oversized shirts stylishly with 6 EASY TRICKS – and the best part?
+In today’s post I’ll show you how to wear your oversized shirts stylishly with 6 EASY TRICKS – and the best part?
 You can do it WITHOUT SEWING or CUTTING.

-Use these tricks to easily make a more trendy and stylish look on all those free but shapeless shirts or “unisex” graphic tees you have sitting in your drawers.
+Use these style hacks to easily make a more trendy and stylish look on all those free but shapeless shirts or “unisex” graphic tees you have sitting in your drawers.

 These are the key difference between feeling like a frumpy versus stylish mom.

 Here’s how to wear oversized shirts without feeling fat!

-6 Easy Tricks for How to Wear Oversized Shirts Stylishly (How to Make a Big Shirt Fit Better)
+6 Easy Tricks for How to Wear Oversized Tops Stylishly (How to Make a Big Shirt Fit Better)

 #1 Do a Front Tuck (aka: Partial Tuck, French Tuck, Half Tuck)